kaist-cp/cs431/homework/doc/hello_server.md

 cargo test --test tcp
 cargo test --test thread_pool
 ```
 We will use those tests for grading, too.
-We may add some more tests for grading, but if your solution passes all the given tests, it's very likely that you will get the full score.
+We may add some more tests for grading, but if your solution passes all the given tests, you will likely get the full score.

-Also try running tests with the [LLVM sanitizers](https://github.com/kaist-cp/cs431/tree/main/homework#using-llvm-sanitizers) enabled.
+Also, try running tests with the [LLVM sanitizers](https://github.com/kaist-cp/cs431/tree/main/homework#using-llvm-sanitizers) enabled.
 They are not that useful for HW1 but they will be very helpful for upcoming homework assignments.